 9. Cross Border Transfer

 Should AccessData for any reason transfer personal information outside of a local jurisdiction, it shall only be done with adequate protections in place and in compliance with applicable laws and standards.
 For data transfers to the U.S. from the E.U.
-AccessData complies with the U.S.-E.U.
-Privacy Shield Framework regarding the collection, use, retention and disclosure of personal information from the E.U. and E.E.A. to the U.S., and certifies its adherence to the Privacy Shield Privacy Principles of notice, choice, onward transfer, security, data integrity, access, enforcement, and the applicable supplemental principles.
-To learn more about the Privacy Shield Principles please visit https://www.privacyshield.gov.
+AccessData complies with all applicable laws and standards in the U.S. & E.U (and as it may be amended over time) regarding the collection, use, retention and disclosure of personal information from the E.U. and E.E.A. to the U.S., and certifies its adherence to the law and these policy principles of notice, choice, onward transfer, security, data integrity, access, enforcement, and the applicable supplemental principles.

 AccessData has implemented policies, procedures and practices to protect personal information.
 AccessData protects personal information using recognized industry standard security safeguards appropriate to the sensitivity of the information.
 AccessData reviews its security policies and procedures on a regular basis and updates them as needed to maintain their relevance.
 AccessData makes reasonable security arrangements to protect personal information in its custody or under its control from and against risks, such as loss or theft, as well as unauthorized access, collection, use, disclosure, copying, modification, disposal and destruction.
 The methods of protection include physical measures, organizational measures and technological measures.
 AccessData requires all third parties to whom it may transfer personal information as required to perform its services, to maintain adequate security safeguards in compliance with applicable laws and standards to protect personal information.